 Knowledge of histology is necessary for a strong understanding of human biology particularly in pathology specializations.
 Medical schools typically teach histology in the first years but competing pressures on curricula subjects have forced many educators to reduce the amount of time dedicated to normal histology.
 Additionally, the maintenance of numerous microscopes and slides for teaching purposes is expensive.
 Using fewer microscopes decreases access to slides and wastes time in readjusting to view the same features.
 Slides from human tissues are difficult to replace and the quality of glass slides is variable.
 The challenges of histology education also increased significantly during the COVID-19 pandemic, forcing remote learning and limited access to the hands-on laboratory world.

 Virtual microscopy has become a common tool in medical schools over the last few years.
-Aiforia Hub for Education, a cloud-based platform for remote teaching, has expanded on digital slides allowing for active learning and efficient exchange of images.
+Aiforia Education, a cloud-based platform for remote teaching, has expanded on digital slides allowing for active learning and efficient exchange of images.
 Educators can upload any image from any scanner and share these with an unlimited number of students.
 Case notes, annotations and background information can also be added.
 We spoke with Gjermund Gunnes, Professor of Veterinary Pathology at the Norwegian University of Life Sciences (NMBU), for a perspective on teaching histology using Aiforia’s software.

 Tell us a bit about the project or research work you used Aiforia’s software for:

-Professor Gunnes: So far we have used Aiforia Cloud for teaching graduate veterinary students in histology and histopathology.
+Professor Gunnes: So far we have used Aiforia for teaching graduate veterinary students in histology and histopathology.

 Why did you decide to use Aiforia?